sametcopur/treemind/docs/source/algorithm.rst

    - :math:`(s_{k-1}, s_k]`
    - :math:`(s_k, \infty)`

-3. **Storing Intervals**
-   These intervals are stored for use during the matching phase.

 **Matching Intervals**

 When determining :math:`D_t(x)`, we use the intervals established above.
 A leaf is included in :math:`D_t(x)` if it satisfies one of the following conditions: